microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 > At the current stage, the paper unfortunately reads more like a report than a publication and I think with the quality of the results that the authors have, they can provide more insights.

-To ensure the manuscript reads less like a report and more like a cohesive publication, we streamlined the descriptions of experimental setups and imaging parameters, moving the full technical information to the table alredy present in the supplementary materials.
+To ensure the manuscript reads less like a report and more like a cohesive publication, we streamlined the descriptions of experimental setups and imaging parameters, moving the full technical information to the table already present in the supplementary materials.

 ## Major comments: